1. FORMATION AND ACCEPTANCE

 26.5 Customer Data Export

-Upon Customer request made within thirty (30) days after termination/expiry, Terna will make available a standard export of Customer Data reasonably available via the Application or otherwise agreed.
-After that period, Terna may delete Customer Data in accordance with its standard deletion procedures, subject to legal retention requirements.
+Upon Customer request made within thirty (30) days after termination or expiry of applicable Cloud Services or Connected Services, Terna will make available a standard export of Customer Data reasonably available via the Software or otherwise agreed.
+After that period, Terna may delete Customer Data in accordance with its standard deletion procedures, subject to legal retention requirements and any applicable DPA.

 27. LIMITATION PERIOD FOR CLAIMS

-No claim may be brought more than twelve (12) months after the claiming Party became aware (or should have become aware) of the facts giving rise to the claim, except payment claims.
+No claim may be brought more than twelve (12) months after the claiming Party became aware or should have become aware of the facts giving rise to the claim, except payment claims, claims for infringement or misappropriation of Terna IP, or claims that cannot be limited by mandatory applicable law.

 28. ASSIGNMENT; SUBCONTRACTING